sadneo/chat-admin/README.md

 Main: Script

-  Settings: ModuleScript
+XSettings: ModuleScript

-  PackageFolder: Folder
+XPackageFolder: Folder

-    Core: ModuleScript *this is just an example of commands, you don't have to include it.*
+XXCore: ModuleScript *this is just an example of commands, you don't have to include it.*